20 Skills Recruiters Screen For in Technical Writer Resumes

 What are the most important skills for a Technical Writer resume?

 The top skills for Technical Writer resumes include Atlassian Confluence, Extensible markup language XML, Microsoft Excel, Microsoft Office software, Microsoft Outlook.
-These are the tools and technologies most frequently required in Technical Writer job postings, according to O*NET occupational data (SOC 27-3042).
+These are the tools and technologies most frequently required in Technical Writer job postings based on verified occupational data.

 How many skills should I list on my Technical Writer resume?